1793 - 1875

 Craft Centre Somerset

-always keen to hear about these links with our
+group is always keen to hear about these links

-and will add them to the Gurney webpages.
+engineering past, and will add them to the

 |His eldest daughter Anna Jane Gurney was his constant companion throughout her life, and took the deepest interest in all his discoveries.
 This fact is made very evident by the emotive letter she wrote after the death of her father to the Editor of The Times newspaper in December 1875, titled "THE STEAM BLAST".
 The letter vigorously defended her father's invention of the "steam blast".|